-Reporting to the Global CEO, the responsibility for defining an organizational model and business units falls to the figure of the country / business unit CEO and the country / business unit HR Director reporting to him, both of them take responsibility for its implementation and communication in their respective fields.
+Reporting to the Group CEO, the responsibility for defining an organizational model and business units falls to the figure of the country CEO.
+The unit HR Director takes responsibility for its implementation, the organizational model of the country / business unit and communication in their respective fields.